-Sweethearts, first published in hardback in 1994, was updated in 2001 and re-released in paperback.
+Sweethearts, first published in hardback in 1994, was updated in 2001, and on May 1st, 2014, a completely updated and revised 20th anniversary edition was released in softcover.
 This best-selling book is the true story of one of Hollywood’s greatest cover-ups — the love affair between Jeanette MacDonald and Nelson Eddy.
 Known as “America’s Singing Sweethearts” of the 1930s and 40s, MacDonald and Eddy made eight box office hits together for Metro-Goldwyn-Mayer and became the most popular singing team in movie history.
 Rumor had it that they hated each other off-screen, but the truth was that they wanted to marry, thwarted only by their studio boss, Louis B. Mayer.
 Both eventually married others, but their love for each other never died, driving them to self-destruct their careers, health, and ultimately their lives.

 Author Sharon Rich had her first book published by Times Mirror at age nineteen.
 Since then she has authored a total of five books about MacDonald and/or Eddy, and has written hundreds of pages of articles and/or edited magazines dealing with film history, film preservation, MacDonald and Eddy, and opera.
 She has lectured here and abroad, and has been featured in radio, television, and newspaper articles.
 The book Sweethearts was officially released at a special event hosted by the American Film Institute in Washington, D.C.
 In 1995 Rich was awarded a Dame of Merit by the Knights of Malta for her contribution to History and Literature.
 Rich is considered by many to be the leading authority on MacDonald and Eddy in the world, and is responsible for a massive ongoing project that has located and preserved the hundreds of hours of MacDonald/Eddy radio shows and private home recordings.